 Take a website that offers various types of doors and planters.
 In that case, it’s better to concentrate on one product group or move part of the offer to a different address.

 Long-tail positioning is a process that involves promoting and concentrating on phrases that can contain from several to around a dozen words, e.d. “right brown interior wooden door with glass”.

 These types of phrases are often subjected to an additional type of optimisation that involves attaching content created specifically for the page, proper optimisation of title markers, image and headline optimisation, as well as internal linking to subpages.
-This type of phrases are usually what product pages rank for, which is why they often give the shop a better conversion rate.
+This type of phrase is usually what product pages rank for, which is why it often gives the shop a better conversion rate.

 That depends.
 Utilising attributes is good practice, as they are user-friendly and there is no obligation to invest in additional unique content.